Ibournakas/PaPapp/README.md

 ## Execution Instructions

-To see and run the program you need to download the latest Android Studio version (https://developer.android.com/studio).
-Make sure your system supports it.
+To see and run the program you need to download the latest Android Studio version (https://developer.android.com/studio), so make sure your system supports it.

 - When the installation is completed, download an emulator from the Device Manager (we are using Pixel 3 Api 31).
 - Clone the repository (https://github.com/Ibournakas/PaPapp.git), then go to File -> Open and go to where you cloned the repo.